Adult Attention Deficit Hyperactivity Disorder (ADHD) Service

 Note for those completing the service user form if you have difficulties with reading and writing and are struggling to complete the form, then please discuss with the professional referring you.

-Can I access assessment and treatment from an alternative provider?
+Can patients access assessment and treatment from an alternative provider?

-We suggest you discuss this option with your General Practitioner.
+We suggest you discuss this option with your GP.
 You may be able to access NHS funded treatment from an alternative provider if they have an NHS contract.
-You may also prefer to obtain private care, but please ensure you clarify the details with your General Practitioner, as you may be expected to continue to pay for your medication rather than this being prescribed by your local practice.
+You may also prefer to obtain private care, but please ensure you clarify the details with your GP, as you may be expected to continue to pay for your medication rather than this being prescribed by your local practice.

 Using an alternative provider may offer you more timely access to assessment and treatment.
 That said, many alternative providers limit their treatment options to medication and do not offer psychosocial interventions.
 The term psychosocial refers to the psychological and social factors that influence mental health.
 It is worth clarifying with the provider what they provide before getting a referral to avoid disappointment.